You’re expecting a delivery from USPS and have received a “Processing Exception” tracking update.

 - Related Content: USPS Tracking: No Secure Location Available – Meaning

-Overall, the “Processing Exception Other Delay” tracking update is used by USPS to inform you that the mail item will potentially be delayed to due a processing problem, (exception).
+Overall, this tracking update is used by USPS to inform you that the mail item will potentially be delayed to due a processing problem, (exception).